 In today’s Gospel Jesus reaffirms the beauty and intimacy of marriage as sacred – it is God who has joined together man and woman to become “one flesh.”
 Divorce was most often, though not exclusively, the husband’s prerogative.3 And so in denouncing this dismissal, Jesus seems to highlight a woman’s frequent predicament; she could be sent away at her husband’s whim, (even, some rabbis taught, if she were a terrible cook.)
 Women and children were among the most vulnerable in Jesus’ time, but for him, they are the little ones who are able to receive the kingdom as free gift from God.
 They can be part of the kingdom because they can make no claim to it on the basis of their status or power.4 They are nobodies.
 But Jesus takes them seriously.
 And so, as he embraces little children in today’s Gospel, he reveals what God is like.
 God loves smallness, embraces it.

 It is God our Father who has, in the first place, placed a Child in our midst, his own beloved Son, Jesus.
 And our union with God and one another has been accomplished through his flesh.5 This reality breaks through in all Jesus’ signs and healings.
 Jesus abolishes divisions and separation.
-Isolated outsiders – lepers, the lame, blind and deaf are all healed, the dead given life; and all sent back to those they love, back to family and community.
+Isolated outsiders – lepers, the lame, blind and deaf are all healed, the dead are healed and given new life; and sent back to those they love, back to family and community.
 And it is finally in his death on a cross, that the ugliness of our stupid divisions and divisiveness will be revealed and put to death in his wounded body.
 He e has reconciled us to himself and to one another once and for all.

 As we prepared to enter this abbey, each of us can probably recall at least one friend or relative asking, “Why do have to go there to pray?
 What’s so special about a monastery; you can pray anywhere.”
 But we sensed it; we knew in our hearts that we needed a community.
 We needed to be with these people who did this “thing” together.
 How precious, how necessary, how good it is for us to be here - together in this place.
 Even when, or more especially when, all seems craziness or burden, when we hurt and disappoint and irk one another, even then, perhaps most of all then, we are invited to muster the humility, vulnerability, and forgiveness that are demanded of us, and understand that it would not be good for us to be alone.
 That my way is not as good as our way, that we are always better together than apart.
 It is good for us to be here, remembering the “incredible care we have for each other at the core of our being.”6